 This blog is written and maintained by Jason Felch.
 The book Chasing Aphrodite was written by Jason Felch and Ralph Frammolino.

-Jason Felch is an award-winning investigative reporter at the Los Angeles Times.
+Jason Felch spent 10 years as an award-winning investigative reporter at the Los Angeles Times.
 He has written on topics such as arms trafficking, forensic DNA, disaster fraud, money laundering, public education and corruption in the art world.

 Ralph Frammolino reported for nearly 25 years at the Los Angeles Times.
 Frammolino is now a Senior Executive at GFBunting, a crisis and strategic communication firm.
 Before that he worked as a media consultant for various aid projects in Bangladesh, Nepal and Sri Lanka.

 Chasing Aphrodite has been awarded the California Book Award, the SAFE Beacon Award and the ARCA Award for Art Crime Scholarship.
 In 2006, Felch and Frammolino were finalists for the Pulitzer Prize in Investigative Reporting for exposing the role of the J. Paul Getty Museum and other American museums in the black market for looted antiquities.